 On a larger scale, you can take a mental health day or two off and spend time concentrating on feeling better.
 When Jon Buck, a lawyer, did this he would lie to his employer and invent a physical illness.
 “It was such a macho environment where you could never show a weakness,” he said.
 “This actually made my depression worse, because you are under so much pressure to be a certain type of person, and that wasn’t me.”

 There can certainly be a temptation to power through, agrees Rachel Suf of the Chartered Institute of Personnel and Development.
 “In periods of job insecurity, people may be more likely to go into work when they are ill, rather than take a day off sick, for fear their commitment to their job will be doubted.
-It is this culture and these fears that need to be addressed in order to reduce presenteeism at work,” she stated in the Stevenson/Farmer review.
+It is this culture and these fears that need to be addressed in order to reduce presenteeism at work,” she stated.

 Break up tasks